As one of menswear’s most attractive cross-cultural trends today, here’s a crash course on how to pair sneakers with ethnicwear.

-If there’s one thing that fashion in 2019 has taught us, it is that everything is game.
+If there’s one thing that fashion in 2020 has taught us, it is that everything is game, even if we stay home.
 The only rule to follow is to express who you really are.
 Which is why the one look that’s really caught our eye is the pairing of sneakers with ethnicwear.
-Cool and seemingly effortless, this cross-cultural sartorial venture does however come with a handful of dos and don’ts.
+Cool and effortless, this cross-cultural sartorial venture does however come with a handful of dos and don’ts.
 To help you ace this look, we asked four style-setters for a crash course in fusing ethnicwear with sneakers.

 “Sneakers and ethnicwear can be a brilliant combination but people need to keep in mind that the most important thing is to dress right for the occasion.
 So make sure that the sneakers you’re pairing are compatible, avoiding much of a colour statement.
 You don’t want sneakers stealing the attention away from the outfit.
 If you’re playing with colours, try matching your sneakers with your clothes.”

 “I think sneakers are best worn with a kurta and slim fit trousers.
 You could even aim for a jacketed look for the night, but it’s important to dress for the occasion so don’t let your sneakers take away from that.
-Black white, muted, tones are trending this festive season for ethnicwear.
+Black white, muted, tones are always trending.
 The key for me is to keep it modern without straying away from the dress code.”

 “There are two prime ethnic Indian outfits to pair with sneakers.
 First, the bundi jacket has a simple silhouette that looks good with sneakers and jeans.
 It’s super trendy and embraces a very east-meets-west vibe.
 The bundi jacket has really evolved into an everyday staple for an Indian man.
 To take it up a notch, you could work with a printed number too for a colourful look.
 Navy and black are timeless when it comes to ethnicwear.